 Biased Information Transmission in Investor Social Networks: Evidence From Professional Traders

-Using instant message communications and trading records of professional traders, we directly measure how investment information propagates through traders’ social networks and its effects on their trading decisions and performance.
-We find traders are more likely to mention stocks with gains over losses, especially with their strong ties.
-The bias is stronger when the sender’s past returns are low and for closed positions.
-However, information about losses has stronger effects on the recipient’s trading decisions, suggesting that the initial bias may not necessarily imply wider propagation of gain information.
-Receiving a message about a stock is associated with higher abnormal returns.
+Using instant message communications and trading records of professional traders, we directly measure how investment information propagates in traders’ social networks and how it affects their trading decisions and performance.
+Traders are more likely to mention stocks with gains over losses, especially with their strong ties with whom they communicate more frequently.
+The asymmetry is stronger when the sender’s past returns are low and for closed positions.
+However, recipients are more likely to incorporate information about losses into their subsequent trading decisions.
+Receiving a message about a stock, especially from a weak tie, is associated with higher abnormal returns.

 Keywords: social transmission bias, investor social network